elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/type-conversion.md

 ---

-### If, there is an attempt to convert an undefined value.
+### If, there is an attempt to convert an undefined value to a number.
 What is the return result?

 <details>
   <summary><strong>View Answer:</strong></summary>